lmpizarro/highScoreService/README.md

 MongoScoreService``` such state is mantained in a mongoDb database.
 Besides ```MemScoreService```, only uses the standard python library.

+### 23/07/2018

+Added ```observerPlayer.py ```, it simulates 2 players that insert scores in a list, and an observer watch the list for older elements, if an elements gets older, the observer, delete it.
+This version is incomplete, but it would be possible to have, the most recent scores in memory and the oldest in a DB.

 Requires [python](https://www.python.org/) 2.7.13

 ```